Thomas J. Scribner

 Perhaps the biggest issue in a real estate transaction is dealing with expectations.
-The parties have differing expectations when they go into it, and that can be a wide range of things.
+The parties have different expectations when they go into it, and that can be a wide range of things.
 For instance, you represent that you are selling nine acres.
 When the survey comes back, however, the actual property is eight and a half acres.
 There are different things that you can do to deal with that.
-You can file a quiet title, and see if you can get that other half acre, or maybe the price needs to be renegotiated based on not having that half acre.
+You can file a quiet title, and see if you can get that other half-acre, or maybe the price needs to be renegotiated based on not having that half-acre.

 In such a case it is not uncommon that the seller wanted out of the contract because now, two years later, his property is worth a lot more.
 He wants that increased value.
 He starts looking for parts of the contract that the buyer has not followed, and get out of the contract so they can sell it for the increased price.
 I have seen that several times.
 It is the difference in expectations, but lots of litigation comes out of those sales documents.
 It is at the time of preparing and signing those documents that a real estate lawyer is needed.
 Properly drafted sales documents can greatly lessen later litigation.